BlazeTech Logo CONTACT US

 • In-flight v. ground fires

-• Prev. post-crash fires (CRJ-100, Lexington, KY)
+• Pre v. post-crash fires (CRJ-100, Lexington, KY)

-• Explosions: solid v. fuel vapor (TWA 800, B747, NY)
+• Explosion: solid v. fuel vapor (TWA 800, B747, NY)

-• Structural failures identification
+• Structural failure identifications

-• Impact from debris v. ballistic threat
+• Impact from debris v. ballistic threats

 • Casualties from smoke inhalation v. thermal injury